 Canadian Surface Combatant (CSC)

-In June 2010, the Government of Canada announced the National Shipbuilding Procurement Strategy.
+In June 2010, the Government of Canada announced the National Shipbuilding Strategy.
 Through this strategy, Canada will replace the current surface fleets of the Royal Canadian Navy and the Canadian Coast Guard, which are reaching the end of their operational lives.
-First in line will be the Arctic/Offshore Patrol Ships (AOPS) for the Royal Canadian Navy in the combat package.
+First in line is the Arctic/Offshore Patrol Ships (AOPS) for the Royal Canadian Navy in the combat package.
 These will be followed by the Canadian Surface Combatant (CSC).
 The Joint Support Ships (JSS) will be built for the Royal Canadian Navy under the non-combat work package.

 The CSC project will renew the Royal Canadian Navy surface combat fleet by replacing the capabilities provided by the destroyers (Iroquois-class) and the multi-role patrol frigates (Halifax-class).
 The CSC project is the largest and most complex shipbuilding initiative in Canada since World War II.